AleksMavrodiev/Student_Information_System/README.md

 This is my project for the Software University.
 The Student Information System is a web application designed to manage student and course information within a university setting.
 It provides features for administrators to add and manage universities, faculties, courses, teachers, and students.
 The system is built using ASP.NET Core and utilizes a relational database for data storage.
-To access the app follow the link: studentinformationsystem20240306163947.azurewebsites.net

 To login use the following username and password:
 Username: admin@mail.com